arvtom/sensor_driver_kernel/README.md

 # sensor_driver_kernel
 This kernel module is written to learn basics of embedded linux.
-It uses RPI 4B to read extermal ADC PCF8591 using I2C.
-Driver logs can be observed in demo.txt, driver performance analysis in analysis.txt, ADC values in analysis.png.
+It uses RPI 4B to read extermal ADC PCF8591 using I2C. demo.txt contains summary.
+Driver logs can be observed in pcf8591.txt, driver performance analysis in analysis.txt, plot of ADC values in analysis.png.

+There is possibility to adjust driver sample rate and run time length by passing parameters to demo.sh.

 Driver is tested using HW-390 Capacitive soil moisture sensor v2.0 with 3.3V power supply modification.
 Hand was shortly placed on sensor to simulate different ADC values.

 # TODO
 Error management
 Comments
 Description
-Increase i2c speed from 40kHz to higher
 Analyse sample rate vs jitter
 Mcu load